peeringdb/docs/docs/oauth.md

 PeeringDB now offers OAuth2 authentication for third-party applications to allow users to authenticate against PeeringDB.

-Implementation details are in <https://github.com/peeringdb/peeringdb/issues/131>.
+Implementation details are at <https://github.com/peeringdb/peeringdb/issues/131>.
 For an example, see <https://github.com/inex/IXP-Manager/issues/322>.

 ### What is OAuth?